James231/Start-Menu-Manager/README.md

 ### Fixes Windows 10 Bugs

 Windows 10 Search is buggy and inconsistent.
-Sometimes you might in type in the exact name of an app, but get redirected to Bing search results inside a web brower.
+Sometimes you might type in the exact name of an app, but get redirected to Bing search results inside a web brower.

 Start Menu Manager fixes this.
 All shorctuts are treated like apps so they get priority in Windows 10 Search and appear at the top of the search results.